aeturrell/coding-for-economists/code-preliminaries.md

 To programme, you will need two things on your computer:

-- an installation of the programming language
+- an installation of the programming language (also known as the "interpreter")

-- a way to write and run scripts, using an integrated development environment (IDE)
+- a way to write and run your code, using an integrated development environment (IDE)

 ### Installing Python

+Python and Anaconda are available on all major operating systems.

 Note that if you are going to use Google Colab or Binder to run code examples, both of these come with Python installed.
 These instructions are just for installing Python on your own computer.

 Download the individual edition of the [Anaconda distribution](https://www.anaconda.com/) of Python for your operating system and install it (on Anaconda's website, this is currently found under Products -> Individual Edition).
 This will provide you with a Python installation and a host of the most useful libraries.

-Anaconda might ask whether you want to add Anaconda to your PATH environment variable.
-Your PATH variable is a list of where programmes are located on your computer that *other* programmes can see.
-By adding Anaconda to your PATH, you will be able to more easily launch applications that make use of Python.
+The instructions for [installing on Windows are here](https://docs.anaconda.com/anaconda/install/windows/), you can find [instructions for Mac here](https://docs.anaconda.com/anaconda/install/mac-os/), and the [Linux instructions may be found here](https://docs.anaconda.com/anaconda/install/linux/).

 You can confirm that you've set up Anaconda correctly by following the [verify installation instructions](https://docs.anaconda.com/anaconda/install/verify-install/) on the Anaconda website.

-Python and Anaconda are available on all major operating systems.
+If you're using Windows, you can check if Anaconda has installed properly by opening the 'Anaconda prompt' (a special text-based way to issue commands to your computer) and type `where python`.
+You should see a path rendered as text in the prompt that includes "Anaconda3", for example something like `C:\Users\<your-username>\Anaconda3\...`.
+On Mac and Linux you may need to run `conda init` on your command line to activate your Anaconda Python environment (Mac and Linux usually come with, typically, old versions of Python pre-installed).
+You can check you've got the right Python with `which python`, which should result in a message back saying `/Users/<your-username>/opt/anaconda3/bin/python`.

 ### Installing an integrated development environment (IDE)